Kabale: Location

-Kabale city, second largest city in the Western Region of Uganda, is located in the Kabale District of the Kigezi sub-region.
+Kabale city, largest city in Kigezi Region and second largest city in the Western Region of Uganda only behind Mbarara City, is located in the Kabale District of the Kigezi sub-region.
 It is about 142 km southwest of Mbarara, the largest city in the Western Region of Uganda.
 This is approximately 410 km, by road, southwest of Kampala, Uganda's capital and largest city.
 The town lies 2000 m above sea level with the coordinates: 01 15 00S, 29 59 24E (Latitude:-1.2500; 29.9900).

+Climate

+Kabale is known for its cool, cold, and often foggy climate, largely due to its high altitude and mountainous landscape.
+The area experiences pleasant temperatures compared with many other parts of Uganda, with mist and fog commonly occurring in the mornings and during cooler periods.
+Kabale is also well known for its beautiful scenery, including attractive sunsets over the hills and valleys, making the town and surrounding areas appealing for residents, visitors, and tourists.

+Kabale is renowned for its cool, crisp, and often misty climate, a distinctive feature created by its high altitude and spectacular mountainous landscape.
+Early mornings are frequently wrapped in soft blankets of fog that drift across the hills and valleys, creating a calm and refreshing atmosphere.

+The cool temperatures, green terraced hills, and fresh mountain air give Kabale a unique character compared with many other parts of Uganda.
+As evening approaches, the skies often transform into beautiful shades of orange, pink, and gold as the sun sets behind the surrounding hills, creating breathtaking views and adding to the natural beauty of the city.

 Population

-In 1969, the national census that year enumerated 8,234 people in Kabale City.
-According to the national census of 1980, that population had grown to 21,469.
-In 1991, the census that year enumerated 29,246 inhabitants.
-In the 2002 national census, Kabale had 41,344 residents.
-The 2014 national census and household survey enumerated 49,186 people.
-In 2020, the Uganda Bureau of Statistics (UBOS) estimated the mid-year population if the town at 53,200.
-UBOS calculated that the population of Kabale city, grew at an average rate of 1.36 percent, annually, between 2014 and 2020.
+In 1969, the national census that year enumerated 18,234 people in Kabale.
+According to the national census of 1980, that population had grown to 121,469.
+In 1991, the census that year enumerated 129,246 inhabitants.
+In the 2002 national census, Kabale had 141,344 residents.
+The 2014 national census and household survey enumerated 249,186 people.
+In 2020, the Uganda Bureau of Statistics (UBOS) estimated the mid-year population if the town at 353,200.
+UBOS calculated that the population of Kabale city, grew at an average rate of 2.36 percent, annually, between 2014 and 2020.

+Therefore, as of 2026, Kabale City can be described as an expanding urban centre with an estimated population of approximately 519,651 people.

+Economic activities

+Kabale's economy is mainly driven by agriculture, trade, tourism, transport, and small-scale businesses.
+Agriculture is an important economic activity, with farmers producing crops such as Irish potatoes, vegetables, bananas, beans, and tea for both local consumption and commercial markets.

+The City also serves as a major trading centre for agricultural products from the surrounding areas.
+Other activities include retail and wholesale businesses, restaurants, hotels, banking, transport services, construction, and various informal businesses.
+Tourism also contributes to the local economy because of Kabale's proximity to attractions such as Lake Bunyonyi, Bwindi Impenetrable National Park, and Mgahinga Gorilla National Park.